asift91/Manual_Migration/option2.md

                 chown www-data:www-data /moodle/certs/nginx.*
                 chmod 400 /moodle/certs/nginx.*
             ```
-    - **Restart servers**
+    - **Restart servers:**
-        - Update the time stap to update the local copy in VMSS instance.
-            ```
-                /usr/local/bin/update_last_modified_time.azlamp.sh
-            ```
         - Restart the nginx and php-fpm servers
             ```
                 sudo systemctl restart nginx
                 sudo systemctl restart php<phpVersion>-fpm
             ```
     -   **Update Time Stamp:**
         -   A cron job is running in the VMSS which will check the updates in timestamp for every minute.
-If there is an update in timestamp then local copy of VMSS is updated in web root directory.
+If there is an update in timestamp then local copy of VMSS (/var/www/html/moodle) is updated from shared folder (/moodle/html/moodle).
-        -   In Virtual Machine scaleset a local copy of Moodle site data (/moodle/html/moodle) is copied to its root directory (/var/www/html/).
         -   Update the time stamp to update the local copy in VMSS instance.
             ```
                 /usr/local/bin/update_last_modified_time.azlamp.sh
-            ```

-- **Virtual Machine Scale Set:**
-    - **Log Paths**
-        - On-prem might be having different log path location and those paths need to be updated with Azure log paths.
-        - TBD Need to be check how to configure log paths in Azure.

-    - **Restart servers**
-        - Update the time stamp to update the local copy in VMSS instance.
-            ```
-                /usr/local/bin/update_last_modified_time.azlamp.sh
-            ```
-        - Restart the nginx and php-fpm servers
-            ```
-                sudo systemctl restart nginx
-                sudo systemctl restart php<phpVersion>-fpm
             ```
     - **Set Rules**
         - Set the Load Balancing rules and Auto Scaling rules.